bdezonia/bsf/README.txt

     for the data.
 If you supported RGB and ARGB and YUV and CMYK and HSV/B you could reason what the 3 or 4 channels mean.
-Otherwise you'd just have one dimension that had value of 3 or 4 and you had no idea the data is RGB or ARGB etc.
+Otherwise you'd just have one dimension that had value of 3 or 4 and you had no idea the data is RGB or ARGB or YUV etc.
 - should I define a fixed record format so that a record can be of mixed types?
 The format would still be a bunch of fixed records but not just of one kind of number.